davidedc/Minimal-2D-Js-Software-Renderer/docs/CrispSwCanvas-specs-v2.md

             this.mask.fill(value ?
 0xFF  :  0x00);
         }
     }

-#### How clip() works:
- 1. scans all the shapes in the clippingShapes list.
- 2. each shape updates the clippingMask by ANDing it with the negation of the 1-bit aliased fill of the shape (drawn according to its coordinates and after the associated transformation matrix has been applied).
-This 1-bit aliased fill is the (negation of) the standard fill that such shape would produce, just without color and transparency information.
-Note how the new clippingMask *shrinks* (or stays the same) as it's intersected with the shapes of the clippingShapes list.
- 3. empties the clippingShapes

-The above allows the clip() commands to narrow the clippingMask. clippingMask is mutable i.e. will be updated in-place for efficiency, as there are no pointers to their specific states in time.

 ##### Clipping of shapes with non-integer coordinates and/or transformed arbitrarily
 - All clipping mask edges are aliased (binary, no partial coverage)